zumasys/docs/site/jbase/jbc/gosub/README.md

 GOSUB label
 ```

-Where **label** refer to an existing label within the current source code.
+Where **label** refers to an existing label within the current source code.

 ## Notes